Charles Towne Landing Artifact Corner

 Trade & Labor artifacts

-The trade and labor artifacts unearthed at Charles Towne Landing shed light on the economic activities and daily work of the settlers.
-Items like ballast stones used in shipping, Nuremberg Jettons for trade and accounting, and writing slates with pencils for record-keeping highlight the tools and tokens of commerce and industry in the early settlement.
+The trade and labor artifacts unearthed at Charles Towne shed light on the economic activities and daily work of the colonists.
+Items like ballast stones used in shipping, Nuremburg jettons for trade and accounting, and writing slates and pencils for record-keeping reflect commerce and industry in the early settlement.